scunning1975/collegio-carlo-alberto/README.md

 ---

-## Who Is This For?
+## Who Is This Class For?

-Social Science (particularly economics) doctoral students working on diff-in-diff projects seeking to:
+You!
+A social scientist (particularly economics) doctoral student working on diff-in-diff projects early in your career seeking to:

 - Understand when and how DiD assumptions break down
 - Learn how modern tools address those problems
 - Practice implementing these methods in real code
+- Problem solving **weird results** before going live with them

 ---